sparkflows/sparkflows-docs/docs/installation/configuration/configuring-kerberos.rst

 Configuring Kerberos
 ====================

 Fire runs with a kerberized Spark cluster.
+It needs a keytab file to be able to submit jobs to the cluster.

+The user for which the keytab is generated can be configured as a proxy user in the Hadoop cluster.
+Then Fire can impersonate the logged in users using the keytab file.

 Steps for configuring Kerberos on Fire
 ---------------------------------------